sebastienrousseau/shokunin/examples/content/tags.md

 logo_width: "100" ## The logo width of the site.
 logo: "https://kura.pro/kaishi/images/logos/kaishi.svg" ## The logo of the site in SVG format.
 name: "Kaishi" ## The name of the website. (max 64 characters)
-permalink: "https://kaishi.one/privacy" ## The url of the site.
+permalink: "https://kaishi.one/terms" ## The url of the site.
 rating: "general" ## The rating of the site.
 referrer: "no-referrer" ## The referrer of the site.
 revisit-after: "7 days" ## The revisit after of the site.
 robots: "index, follow" ## The robots of the site.
 short_name: "kaishi" ## The short name of the site. (max 12 characters)
 subtitle: "Build Amazing Websites with Minimal Effort using Kaishi Starter Templates" ## The subtitle of the page. (max 64 characters)
-tags: "privacy policy, kaishi, shokunin static site generator, static site generator, user data, google analytics, microsoft clarity, tracking tools, personal information, rights, changes" ## The tags of the site. (max 160 characters)
+tags: "terms of use, kaishi, shokunin static site generator, static site generator, intellectual property, linked sites, liability, privacy, governing law, changes, contact us" ## The tags of the site. (max 160 characters)
 theme-color: "143, 250, 113" ## The theme color of the site.
-title: "Kaishi, a Shokunin Static Site Generator Starter Template" ## The title of the page. (max 64 characters)
+title: "Explore by tag" ## The title of the page. (max 64 characters)
 url: "https://kaishi.one" ## The url of the site.
 viewport: "width=device-width, initial-scale=1, shrink-to-fit=no" ## The viewport of the site.